Life insurance after cancer [Quick Summary]

 With over 200 types of cancer now prevalent in society, it’s predicted that one in two people will develop some form of cancer in their lifetime[1].

-This highlights the growing need to financially protect your loved ones should the worst happen.
+This highlights the importance of having financial protection in place for loved ones should the worst happen.

-However, many question whether they can secure cover after a cancer diagnosis.
+However, many cancer survivors question whether they can secure life insurance after a cancer diagnosis.

-Thankfully there are multiple insurers, including those available through Reassured, who could offer life insurance to those who’ve previously had some forms of cancer.
+Thankfully there are multiple insurers, including those available through Reassured, who could offer cover to those who’ve previously had some form of cancer.

 Using an insurance broker with specialised staff, such as our impaired life insurance team, could help you to get some form of cover.
 Simply contact us today.